The Sound of Magic

 The Sound of Magic is a 2022 South Korean television series based on the Naver webtoon Annarasumanara (Note: The title "Annarasumanara" refers to a Korean magic word used similarly to "abracadabra".) by Ha Il-kwon.
 It is directed by Kim Seong-yoon, written by Kim Min-jeong, and starring Ji Chang-wook, Choi Sung-eun, and Hwang In-youp.
 The series tells the story of a mysterious magician named Ri Eul who suddenly appears in front of Yoon Ah-yi, a girl who lost her dreams, and Na Il-deung, a boy who is forced to dream.
 The series was released on May 6, 2022, exclusively by Netflix.

 Synopsis

 Yoon Ah-yi, an impoverished student at Sewoon High School, has stopped believing in magic since childhood, and, after significant misfortunes, wishes to grow up faster to escape the stress of her life.
-She then meets Ri Eul, a magician who wants to remain a child even though he's an adult.
-After being a frequent visitor of Ri Eul's residence at an abandoned amusement park, Ah-yi's classmate Na Il-deung, a cold and well-off student, starts to spy on her magic lessons and as a result starts to show a liking for Ah-yi and magic.
+She then meets Ri Eul, a magician who wants to remain a child, although he has been an adult.
+After being a frequent visitor to Ri Eul's residence at an abandoned amusement park, Ah-yi's classmate Na Il-deung, a cold and well-off student, starts to spy on her magic lessons and, as a result, starts to show a liking for Ah-yi and magic.
 Ah-yi's life changes as she becomes a follower of Ri Eul, once again believing in magic and pursuing her dreams.